Please sign our petition to complete the line from Oxford to Cambridge - click on the button below.

 Railfuture also held a conference in Cambridge on 22nd June 2014, when nearly all of the speakers (including two representatives from Cambridgeshire County Council, which is leading on the Cambridge-Bedford section) mentioned the Ox-Cam link in their presentations.
 This clearly shows how important the rail link.

-On 21st May 2016 Railfuture will hold its national AGM in Milton Keynes.
-The main speaker will be Iain Stewart, MP for Milton Keynes South, who will talk about East West Rail.
+On 21st May 2016 Railfuture held its national AGM in Milton Keynes.
+The main speaker was Iain Stewart, MP for Milton Keynes South, who talked about East West Rail and how vital it is.
+There was also a presentation about the Borders Railway that reopened in September 2015, which serves a much lower population.
+It took only five years from final approval to opening to the public.

 Ox-Cam mini-site developed with assistance from www.billingspecialists.co.uk.